oreo0725/dotenv-ssm/README.md

 $ ssm2dotenv --env test -i ./sample.env -o ./.env
 ```

-You will get the following env file
+So you can get the env file including secrets just only existing during the local development or your CI/CD pipeline.

 ```dotenv
 ENV=test